thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 sudo systemctl start c8y-configuration-plugin sudo systemctl enable c8y-configuration-plugin
 ```
 However, keep in mind that the daemon has to be restarted every time the ```/etc/tedge/c8y/c8y-configuration-plugin.toml``` is touched via the command line.
-If initially started however the ```c8y-configuration-plugin.toml``` can be managed from the ui directly.
+If initially started however the ```c8y-configuration-plugin.toml``` can be managed from the UI directly.

 ## Step 6 Manage Log-Files